Customer and Product Data Act 2025

 You could also call this:

-“What happens if a technical problem causes a company to break data rules?”
+“You can defend yourself if a computer problem causes you to break data rules”

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.